-In July, Embry-Riddle Worldwide will offer its seventh MOOC (Massive Open Online Course) to anyone with an Internet connection and a desire to learn about aviation.
-And it is free!
+Embry-Riddle Worldwide offers MOOCs (Massive Open Online Course) to anyone with an Internet connection and a desire to learn about aviation.
+And they are free!

 Whether you are a high school student thinking about a career in aviation, an Embry-Riddle Aeronautical University student considering a different program of study, or a curious learner interested in getting a “free sample” of what the world’s largest aviation university has to offer, signing up for a MOOC could be right for you.